Ji-Man Choi Player Props: Pirates vs. Cardinals

-The Pittsburgh Pirates and Ji-Man Choi, who went 2-for-4 with a double, a home run and an RBI last time in action, battle Jordan Montgomery and the St. Louis Cardinals at Busch Stadium, Thursday at 7:45 PM ET.
+The Pittsburgh Pirates and Ji-Man Choi, who went 0-for-5 last time in action, take on Jake Woodford and the St. Louis Cardinals at Busch Stadium, Friday at 8:15 PM ET.

-He racked up two extra-base hits in his previous game (2-for-4 with a double, a home run and an RBI) against the Astros.
+He had a hitless showing in his previous game (0-for-5) against the Cardinals.

 Ji-Man Choi Game Info & Props vs. the Cardinals